ryanliwag/ryanliwag.github.io/_posts/2018-01-25-Forcasting-using-MLP.markdown

  - step 1: Gather Data and Determine Features to use as Inputs
  - Step 2: Build a base model to compare metrics and results (Build a simple persistance model)
  - Step 3: Neural Network Model building.
-Use a large grid search to find good hyperparameters (Do this if you have no idea how to tune nerual networks)
+Use a large grid search to find good hyperparameters (I dont have a deep understanding on effects of hyperparameters)
- - Step 4: Finetune Neural Networks and compare results with base model(Persistance model)
+ - Step 4: Finetune Neural Networks and compare validation results with Persistance model
  - Step 5: Try its Performance on the test set.

 ### Step 1: Gathering Data and Determining Feature Inputs

 I havent had much experience dealing with forecasting models, so I am a bit aware of my sad limitations.
 Working on a tight schedule I had no time to study how to diagnose time-series data and which forecasting model to use with it.
-I have absolutely no idea how popular forecasting methods such as arima, sarmia or VEC work (yikes).
+I have absolutely no idea how popular forecasting methods such as arima, sarima or VEC work (yikes).

 This leave me to rely upon Neural Networks as my approach, the reasoning for this is that neural net can optimize highly non-linear functions and can also receive multiple inputs (Multivariate).
 For this forecast, I use a multilayer perceptron to biuld my neural network.
 I used the same data as the one I gathered to build my [visualization entry](https://ryanliwag.github.io/Visualizing-MRT-2017/).
 The hourly data I have is sadly in excel format, making it troublesome to extract data, that's why I will only be working with 3 months of data.
 I do split the data into 3 pieces for my training, validation and testing.
+The hourly value being predicted here belongs to the North Avenue Station's Entry foot traffic.

  Features to use (Inputs to the model)
- - Week of the month
+ - Hour (5:00 to 22:00)
- - Day of the Week
+ - Day of the Week ( 1,2,3...7)
- - Holiday
+ - Holiday (Will have a value of 1 if a holiday is present, 0 if no holiday)
- - Week of the Month
+ - Week of the Month (1,2,3)
  - Amount of People previous Hour

 So the goal is to turn this into a regression problem, where I have a set of inputs ready to predict the next output.